How to make a standing gnome

 Using printable Pattern

 For the Hat – Cut a triangle with a rounded bottom.
-Place hat pattern on the fold and cut with a rotary cutter on a cutting mat or with scissors.
+Place the hat pattern on the fold and cut with a rotary cutter on a cutting mat or with scissors.
 Pin or use pattern weights to hold the pattern in place.

 For the arms – cut four rectangles – each is 4 inches long and 2 inches wide.